UFC Fight Night: Sandhagen vs. Font: Predictions & Analysis

 A few statistical edges stand out.
 Bahamondes throws significantly more leather — a 4.4 sig. strike per minute gap.
 Klein is far more active with takedowns, averaging 1.2 more per 15 minutes.
 Bahamondes has tighter striking defense, making opponents miss more often.

 The Pick: Ignacio Bahamondes over Ludovit Klein.
-The model is firm on this one: Bahamondes at 77%.
-The market implies 32% for Klein, but our model sees only 23%.
-That 10-point gap favoring Bahamondes is worth watching.
+We're leaning Bahamondes here at 72%, a solid but not overwhelming edge.
+The market implies 32% for Klein, but our model sees only 28%.
+That 5-point gap favoring Bahamondes is worth watching.

 Kyler Phillips vs Raoni Barcelos